E-commerce

 Geographic lift

-Compare regions with and without campaign: external controls (weather, local competition).
+Compare regions with and without a campaign: external controls (weather, local competition).

 Walled gardens

-Each platform optimizes its own metrics: external cross-checking is essential for overall budget decisions.
+Each platform optimizes its own metrics: external cross-checking is essential for global budget decisions.

 Incrementality lift tests